luser-dr00g/inca/README2.md

     FUN (operators)

 and automatically promotes integer arrays to double in response to arithmetic overflow.
+But it does not (yet) implement any form of "user function call" which got me into so much trouble with the first version.
+But you can assign functions to variables, and interpolate them in a command. eg.

+    $./inca2
+            a<3
+    3
+            b<+
+    +
+            c<4
+    4
+            abc
+    7

+This works by "type-punning" the function as described further below regarding operator compositions.
+It is parsed as a monadic function, and upon find no right-argument, is simply returned.
+In the 'abc' command, however, it is interpolated, discovered to be -- in fact -- a dyadic function in correct position, and called.

 All numbers must begin with a digit in order to be recognized by the scanner. ie.

     0.5